basisproject/basisproject.github.io/faq.md

 Thirdly, the people who would not do anything productive in a system with a living wage UBI are likely people who will find a way to not do anything productive *in any system*.
 If they're not going to work, they're not going to work.
 Why punish everyone by trying to solve a problem that can't be solved?

 But let's talk about another aspect of UBI: the people *who get paid for doing work the capitalist market doesn't value*.
 For instance, being a homemaker is a productive, thankless job that everyone looks down their nose on, but without homemakers our society would not be nearly as advanced as it is.
 I'd be writing this on a typewriter, shivering next to a wooden stove in a log cabin.
 A UBI gives homemakers the wage they deserve.
-What about people who volunteer their time to help those in need?
+And what about people who volunteer their time to help those in need?
 Does capitalism mail them a check for their service?
 How about artists and musicians?
-They work tirelessly to make our drab world a bit more tolerable, but often the only way they can make a living doing this is by compromising their ideals.
+They work tirelessly to make our drab world a bit more tolerable, but often the only way they can scrape a living is by compromising their ideals.

 I believe we'll find that if we treat people as if they are by default productive, they will happily prove us right.